By Holly Reisem Hanna

 4. While you're waiting for these companies to email you with test opportunities, be sure to add short tasks, focus groups, and digital earning tasks to your routine — this will ensure that you have a constant pipeline of work and income coming in.

-And if you're located outside of the U.S. — check out this post, it has a bunch of opportunities for global residents!
+If you're located outside of the U.S. — check out this post, it has a bunch of opportunities for global residents!

 Looking for more gigs like this one?
 Then consider working from home as a Web Search Evaluator — this post will tell you all about it.